My mom has said approximately ten million times that chapter book series are your best friend when you’re parenting voracious young readers.

-Since then, I’m always super delighted when she finds a new series she loves because it means she’ll have at least a couple days of reading covered (just this week, she’s been cruising through the Billie B. Brown series).
+Since then, I’m always super delighted when she finds a new chapter book series she loves because it means she’ll have at least a couple days of reading covered (just this week, she’s been cruising through the Billie B. Brown series).

 Also, many of them are available as audiobooks, so check your library for CD versions or Overdrive for digital audio copies too.

 And any of these chapter book series in this book list make great holiday gift choices if you’re looking for a chapter book for a child around 4-8 years old.
 I like to get the first couple of books in a series to start off their collection and make it easy to dive right into the next book after they’ve finished the first.